nahhididwin/HSCS/README.md

 And of course you can convert letters, etc. to numbers for compression, as well as expand the Input to SIGNIFICANTLY increase the compression efficiency!

-Explanation in Vietnamese Language (Original) :
+2.Explanation in Vietnamese Language (Original) :

 Giả sử ta có 1 đống input cần nén :